Luis Pardo Céspedes: Expert in medium and small companies

 As an expert in technological development in medium and small companies, he says that "the first lever of the growth of a company in the XXI century is innovation and in this case, technological innovation".
 In addition, he emphasizes the importance of continuing training and has applied this to his own professional career.
 Due to all this, it has become a benchmark in the world of SMEs and self-employed and has led him to collaborate as a guest firm in magazines and newspapers, such as [ El País Economía].

-Due to his work at Sage Iberia, he has become a benchmark in the world of SMEs and self-employed.
+Due to his work at Sage Iberia, he has become an inspiration in the world of SMEs and self-employed.
 What is shown by its entry into various positions such as the Business Action Council of the CEOE, the Advisory Council of the Employer of Promotion of Work and its Network of Innovation and Technology.
 Is member of the Club Malaga Valley and he is President of the International Madrid Business Club.
 Since 2019 he is also a member of the board of trustees of the EADA University Foundation.
 Since 2020 he has been a member of the Management Committee and a member of the Board of Directors of AMETIC, the employers of the Technological Sector of Spain.
 Since May of that same year he has also been President of the British Chamber of Commerce in Spain, of whose Governing Council he previously formed part.
 Finally, he works as an advisor to new companies, which allows him to have a much wider perspective on the reality of the entrepreneurial ecosystem in Spain.

 Expert in digital humanism

-Luis Pardo has been one of the first voices to speak of digital humanism in Spain and expresses his optimistic and fundamental vision about the effects of the Fourth Industrial Revolution in his book 'Journey to the center of digital humanism', convinced that with will and Ethics is our best ally to get better and more prosperous.
+Luis Pardo has been one of the first voices to speak of digital humanism in Spain and expresses his vision about the effects of the Fourth Industrial Revolution in his book 'Journey to the center of digital humanism', convinced that with will and Ethics is our best ally to get better.

 The technological revolution is rethinking the anthropological questions of classical masters and posing dilemmas and ethical challenges.
 Luis Céspedes defends that digital humanism is the answer to how we should use technology, and also to human values and to keep in mind that technology must always be at the service of the human being.